• Skip to primary navigation

 Notes

 • Want more spice?
-The fresh jalapeños only provide extra crunch, but if the seeds are left you'll have a spicy kick.
+The fresh jalapeños only provide extra crunch, but if the seeds are left in you'll have a spicy kick.

 • Squeeze the lime juice fresh with a citrus press or reamer for the best flavor.